Bothriechis lateralis: Habitat

 Occurs in lower montane forest, lower montane wet forest, and lower montane rainforest.
 Although this species is able to survive is some areas that have been altered for agricultural purposes, such as coffee plantations, it seems they are slowly disappearing from these places.
 On the other hand, it is common in some protected areas, where populations appear to be doing quite well.

 Behavior

 This is an arboreal species that spends its time in the thick foliage of forest trees and shrubbery.
 It is often found at the base of palm fronds.
 These snakes prefer to remain coiled and still, relying on their camouflage to avoid detection, rather than defending themselves aggressively.
 However, they will strike quickly if touched.

 Feeding

 The prehensile tail is not only used as an anchor when resting, but also when it strikes out to grasp its prey, which consists of small birds, rodents, lizards and frogs.

 Venom

 Bites can be serious, but fatalities are rare.
-A polyvalent antivenin that covers this species is produced by the Instituto Clodomiro in Costa Rica.
+A polyvalent antivenin that covers this species is produced by the Instituto Clodomiro Picado in Costa Rica.